Productboard is the Agentic Product System.

 Collect stakeholder feedback with insights boards and portals

-Insights boards help you consolidate all your user feedback, feature requests, research notes, and sales opportunities into one centralized database, where you can then link them directly to related feature ideas.
+Insights boards consolidate all your user feedback, feature requests, research notes, and sales opportunities into one centralized database, where you can link them directly to related feature ideas.
 Identify urgent or popular ideas, see relevant context and comments in one place, and center user needs at the heart of your product strategy.
+Spark reads across these sources continuously, so patterns surface even when you don't have time to read every note yourself.

 Consolidating feedback

-Highlight useful snippets of feedback from your notes and link them to feature ideas in a process we call creating insights.
+Highlight useful snippets of feedback from your notes and link them to feature ideas in a process called creating insights.
 It's easy to add notes from anywhere:

 - Integrate with Zendesk, Intercom, Slack, or Gainsight to pull feedback directly into your account.

-- Use our Notes API to push feedback into Productboard from any source.
+- Use the Notes API to push feedback into Productboard from any source.

-- Install our Chrome extension to capture feedback on the fly—especially useful for customer-facing colleagues!
+- Install the Chrome extension to capture feedback on the fly, especially useful for customer-facing colleagues.

 - Forward individual emails into Productboard, or set up auto-forwarding.

-- Use feedback forms to empower customer-facing teams to submit feature requests directly to product teams on behalf of their customers or prospects.
+- Use feedback forms to let customer-facing teams submit feature requests directly to product teams.

 Processing notes